mattsilber/imageloader/readme.md

 As of version 1.1.0, a single TransitionController is now the interface between a single TransitionDrawable and any TransitionModules it contains.
 The TransitionModules are the modular components used to actually perform adjustments to the underlying Canvas/Bitmap/Drawable at the appropriate times, and can be easily added to any request.
 The idea here is to (hopefully) allow multiple types of transitions to be run at the same time (e.g. scale and fade).

-The currently included TransitionModules are the FadingTransitionModule and the ScalingTransitionModule.
+The currently included TransitionModules are the FadingTransitionModule, ScalingTransitionModule, and RotationTransitionModule.

 ### Caching

-By default, the system will try to save things in {External_Storage_Dir}/{some.package.name}, and fallback to the context.getCacheDir() when the media isn't mounted or WRITE_EXTERNAL_STORAGE permissions has been revoked.
+By default, the system will try to save things in {External_Storage_Dir}/{some.package.name}, and fallback to the context.getCacheDir() when the media isn't mounted or WRITE_EXTERNAL_STORAGE permissions is not granted.

 If you would like to override that bahavior, setting **R.bool.ail__external_storage_enabled** to false will cause it to use the Cache directory by default.

 If you would like to use **context.getFilesDir()** instead of the Cache, simply set **R.bool.ail__use_cache_dir** to false.

 ##### Notes
 * Prefetching images can be achieved by simply not setting a target View (e.g. don't call ImageRequest.setTargetView(myImageView).
 * ImageRequest's for the same URL are safe to call at the same time.
 The ImageLoader will delay subsequent requests for the same URL until the download has finished.
-* Adjustments via ImageFilter are only saved, and success callbacks are only triggered, when a target View is present.
+* Adjustments via ImageFilter are only performed/saved, and success callbacks are only triggered, when a target View is present.
 * Setting a maximum cachable duration for a target URL can be achieved by calling ImageRequest.setMaxCacheDurationMs(long); e.g. setMaxCacheDurationMs(TimeUnit.DAYS.toMillis(5));
 * For lists, you probably don't want exit transitions as it can appear weird when scrolling quickly.
 To disable them, call ImageRequest.setExitTransitionsEnabled(false)